 - Avoid rearranging furniture or moving familiar objects

-- Introduce them to a Blind Dog Halo – this will allow them to safely get around on their own, the halo will bump into objects before they do, which helps your pet to build up their confidence
+- Introduce them to a Blind Dog Halo – this will allow them to get around on their own safety.
+The halo will bump into objects before they do, which helps your pet to build up their confidence

-- Keep them in a safe space while they adjust and gate off stairs and other areas that may be too dangerous for them to navigate on their own
+- Please keep them in a safe space while they adjust and gate off stairs and other areas that may be too dangerous for them to navigate on their own

 - Turn on lights when you enter a room or make a noise to avoid startling them